virtual-labs/exp-electro-mechanical-impedance-iitd/experiment/theory.md

 <img src="images/th3.png" height="70px">

-Where E denotes the Young's modulus of elasticity of the beam, ρ the material density and Lhalf the half length of the beam.
+Where E denotes the Young's modulus of elasticity of the beam, ρ the material density and L<sub>half</a> the half length of the beam.
 The user may compute the first ten frequencies by substituting n = 1, 2..., 10 and conclude as to which frequency is identified.